Are You Ready to Pitch Your Business to Shark Tank? 5 Bookkeeping Tips You Need to Know!

 Before we can get to understand our numbers to the point that we can show up to Shark Tank confident, the following five steps should be in place.
 These are the basic, building blocks to getting to know the financial health of your business.

 Tip #1: Separate your business and personal

-Not only is this tip #1 but in my book it should be step #1 if you are thinking of starting your own business.
+Not only is this tip #1 but in my book, it should be step #1 if you are thinking of starting your own business.
 Do not wait until you have clients to open a separate business bank account.
 Separating your business from your personal transactions can become a true nightmare if you decide to wait until your business is booming.
-By doing this from the start business (before having your first client) you will be able to have an accurate understanding of your business’s cash flow since you can determine your income versus your expenses month after month.
+By doing this from the start of business (before having your first client) you will be able to have an accurate understanding of your business’s cash flow since you can determine your income versus your expenses month after month.

 Tip #2: Make your books a priority.